feiwang3311/pytorch_annotation/README.md

 This will:
 1. Create an instance of the neural network
-2. Trace the model using `torch.jit.trace`
+2. Export the model to ONNX format (`simple_nn_model.onnx`)
-3. Export the traced model to ONNX format (`simple_nn_model.onnx`)
+3. Add metadata to the ONNX nodes using built-in fields (name and doc_string)
-4. Visualize the ONNX model structure
+4. Visualize the ONNX model structure with metadata
 5. Create a visualization of the model's forward path (`model_forward_path.png`)
 6. Verify that the ONNX model produces the same output as the PyTorch model